 - 1. Market entry challenges in China

 - 3. Brand development in China, a 5 stage approach

 China has been able to become an engine of growth for many fashion firms, as it’s population is increasingly growing in both pro-capita income and sophistication.
-The companies wishing to enter this market, however, need to understand the Chinese practice of luxury consumption, while at the same time build a brand.
+Companies wishing to enter this market, however, need to understand the Chinese practices of luxury consumption, while at the same time build a strong and fast-paced brand.